-- The Parenting Center at Children's Hospital's staff of Parent Educators is available, as usual, to the public.
-Parents who have questions about development and behavior - transitions/routines, eating, sleeping, challenging behavior, milestones - can call (504.896.9591) or email (firstname.lastname@example.org).
-Their Breast & Bottle infant feeding support group is reconvening virtually and they'll be offering other support groups soon!
+- The Parenting Center at Children's Hospital's staff of Parent Educators is available to the public.
+Parents who have questions about development and behavior - transitions/routines, eating, sleeping, challenging behavior, milestones - can call (504.896.9591) or email (email@example.com).
+Their Breast & Bottle infant feeding support group is reconvening virtually and they offer other support groups too!

 - TrainingGrounds is offering free Facebook playgroups, two-way texting for parenting support (Tuesday, Wednesday, Thursdays 9 am-11 am and 9 pm-11pm) and a texting service with resources and parenting tips.